Why adventurers flocked to OceanGate’s $250k Titantic expedition before tragedy hit

 The US and Canadian Coastguard are leading efforts to locate the submersible, which can reach depths of 4,000m and carries enough oxygen for the five onboard to survive for 96 hours.

-British billionaire Hamish Harding is feared to be on board the vessel, according to stepson Brian Szasz.
+British billionaire explorer Hamish Harding, renowned French diver Paul-Henri Nargeolet and Pakistani businessman Shahzada Dawood and his 19-year-old son Sulaiman Dawood are onboard.

-OceanGate Expeditions CEO Stockton Rush and renowned French underwater explorer Paul-Henri Nargeolet are also feared to be among those onboard.
+OceanGate Expeditions CEO Stockton Rush is believed to be the fifth person aboard.

 The company, which charges up to $250,000 to take guests to the Titanic site, has said it is “working toward the safe return of the crewmembers.”